 HAPPY NATIONAL LETTER WRITING MONTH!

-* I recommend printing the 30 ideas and incoming/outgoing log on cardstock.
+* I recommend printing these PDFs on cardstock

 * If your PDF is getting cut off, make sure to change your printer settings to “fit to page”.